The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.

 - Cultivate a vibrant conversational culture that fosters greater creativity and innovation.

-Works well in conjunction with these courses:
+This course works well in conjunction with these courses:

 Length: 2 hours